-- Building parent confidence Online safety can be an area in which parents lack confidence and so they may need additional support and advice, such as via the school website, section in a newsletter, school sessions from your e-team, or an open door policy for parents to share concerns.
+- Building parent confidence Online safety can be an area in which parents lack confidence and so they may need additional support and advice, such as via the school website, section in a newsletter, school sessions, from your e-team, or an open door policy for parents to share concerns.
 Always emphasise the idea of applying good offline parenting online.
 For example, ask similar questions about online behaviour as you would about offline behaviour. - Developing boundaries for the whole family Include information on appropriate amounts of screen time, limiting tech at bedtime and mealtimes and age-appropriateness of games and films.
-Always invite parents to share boundaries they already use; great ideas and tips are often already in use. - Supporting the positive use of technology Promote the idea of giving children ideas for free purposeful resources such as Scratch, Scratch Jr and the creation of films.
+Always invite parents to share boundaries they already use; great ideas and tips are often already in use. - Supporting the positive use of technology Promote the idea of giving children ideas for free purposeful resources such as Scratch, Scratch Jnr and the creation of films.
 Encourage children to be creative, not consumers!
-See www.commonsensemedia.org - Modelling appropriate use of technology Encourage parents to model positive behaviour online and in and around the school to reinforce positive behaviour in children.
-(Latest commentary suggests that parents are the worst culprits when it comes to demonstrating bad habits.) - Engagement of parents should stem from school policy and education, using pupils wherever possible For example, classroom projects on online safety such as PEGI ratings and positive online behaviour can be shared with parents at school assemblies, or by your e-team at events such as a Safer Internet Day.
+See www.commonsensemedia.org - Modelling appropriate use of technology Encourage parents to model positive behaviour online and in and around the school to reinforce positive behaviour in children. - Engagement of parents should stem from school policy and education, using pupils wherever possible For example, classroom projects on online safety such as PEGI ratings and positive online behaviour can be shared with parents at school assemblies, or by your e-team at events such as a Safer Internet Day.